rw3iss/3kdb/common/guilds/psicorps/README.md

 Features a built in power management system that lets you configure a set of powers to always be on.
 All powers are referred to by their in game power abbreviation.
 Adding a power to the configuration will attempt to always keep it on.

-- If a power is not on, it will be turned off.
+- If a power is not on, it will be turned on.
 - If a power is about to expire, it will be refreshed.

 Features smart power management so it removes powers you have not included.